-TWUL must (subject to and in accordance with the Payment Priorities) transfer monies standing to the credit of the Debt Service Payment Account to the Class A Debt Service Reserve Accounts (of the Issuer and TWUF), the Class B Debt Service Reserve Account (of the Issuer) or the Issuer's O&M Reserve Account, as required.
+TWUL must (subject to and in accordance with the Payment Priorities) transfer monies standing to the credit of the Debt Service Payment Account to the Issuer's Class A Debt Service Reserve Accounts, the Issuer's Class B Debt Service Reserve Account or the Issuer's O&M Reserve Account, as required.

-Each of the Issuer and, in the case of the relevant Class A DSR Liquidity Facility, TWUF must drawdown the whole of a Liquidity Facility Provider's commitment if that Liquidity Facility Provider (i) ceases to have the Minimum Short-Term Rating; or (ii) fails to renew its commitment at the end of the term of the relevant Liquidity Facility and whose commitment is not replaced by another Liquidity Facility Provider.
-The Issuer or, as the case may be, TWUF must deposit the proceeds of each such drawdown into its Debt Service Reserve Account (in the case of a drawdown under a DSR Liquidity Facility Agreement) or the Issuer's O&M Reserve Account (in the case of a drawdown by the Issuer under any O&M Reserve Facility).
+The Issuer must drawdown the whole of a Liquidity Facility Provider's commitment if that Liquidity Facility Provider (i) ceases to have the Minimum Short-Term Rating; or (ii) fails to renew its commitment at the end of the term of the relevant Liquidity Facility and whose commitment is not replaced by another Liquidity Facility Provider.
+The Issuer must deposit the proceeds of each such drawdown into its Debt Service Reserve Account (in the case of a drawdown under a DSR Liquidity Facility Agreement) or the Issuer's O&M Reserve Account (in the case of a drawdown by the Issuer under any O&M Reserve Facility).